 "For a long time some people believed that if the horror could be made vivid enough, most people would finally take in the outrageousness, the insanity of war."

 One of the distinguishing features of modern life is that it supplies countless opportunities for regarding (at a distance, through the medium of photography) horrors taking place throughout the world.
-Images of atrocities have become, via the little screens of the television and the computer, something of a commonplace.
 But are viewers inured—or incited—to violence by the depiction of cruelty?
 Is the viewer’s perception of reality eroded by the daily barrage of such images?
-What does it mean to care about the sufferings of people in faraway zones of conflict?
+What does it mean to care about the sufferings of others far away?

 First published more than twenty years after her now classic book On Photography, which changed how we understand the very condition of being modern, Regarding the Pain of Others challenges our thinking not only about the uses and means of images, but about how war itself is waged (and understood) in our time, the limits of sympathy, and the obligations of conscience.